bitlinc/bitcoin_installer/README.md

     echo "Creating a system deamon that will auto load Bitcoin Core mainnet and testnet on boot" echo ""
     echo ""
-         set_Bitcoind_Auto
-         enable_Bitcoind_Auto_Parent

-    echo ""
+        if [ ! -f /etc/systemd/system/bitcoin_testnet.service ]; then
+                #set_Bitcoind_Auto
+                #enable_Bitcoind_Auto_Parent
                 echo "Bitcoind was successfully configured to auto boot in the backgroud" echo ""
+                sleep 3.0
                 echo ""
-    echo "Mainnet and testnet will now auto boot simultaneously when pi is powered on or rebooted" sleep 3.0
+                echo "Mainnet and testnet will now auto boot simultaneously when pi is powered on or rebooted" echo ""
                 echo ""
+                sleep 3.0
+        else
+                echo "Bitcoin daemon already exists - skipping this step" sleep 3.0
                 echo ""
+                echo ""
+        fi

 # Install Electrum Wallet and configure it to auto connect to node open on boot and reboot
 echo "------------------------------------------------------------------------------"
 echo "Step 14: Installing and configuring Electrum Wallet for Mainnet and Testnet"